Martin D. Ginsburg: Who Was Ruth Bader Ginsburg’s Husband?

 Martin Helped Shape His Wife’s Quest For Gender Equality

-As the report added, it was Martin Ginsburg’s own legal work that helped to set his wife on a path to seek gender equality.
+As the NPR report added, it was Martin Ginsburg’s own legal work that helped to set his wife on a path to seek gender equality.
 He had been working on a tax case and earned a victory in lower courts, but the government appealed to the Supreme Court on the grounds that the decision would cast doubt on the many existing federal statutes treating men and women differently.

 The fact that this inequality was built into the legal system motivated Ruth Bader Ginsburg to bring change.